On This Page:

 Failure to receive the official email notification of the bill does not relieve any student of responsibility for payment by the published deadline.
 To avoid assessment of finance charges (1 percent per month on the unpaid balance), a late fee (up to $50 per semester) and possible loss of future semester classes, tuition and fees must be paid by the deadline published at bursar.colorado.edu.
 Adjustments made throughout the semester will appear immediately on the student account.
 Tuition and fee billing information is available at bursar.colorado.edu.

-Students have the option to enroll in a payment plan.
+Students can enroll in a payment plan by the first tuition payment deadline each semester.
 For more information, visit bursar.colorado.edu.

 Failure to Make Payment